Lake Needwood: Habitat

+History

 Mid-Atlantic United States flood of 2006

 There have been several evacuations of downstream residents during periods of heavy rain, due to concerns about the structural integrity of the earthen dam constructed in 1965.
 The latest evacuation, of approximately 2,400 people, was on June 28, 2006.
 Communities just south of the lake were evacuated and were housed in temporary shelters at nearby high schools until the lake's level dropped.
 The evacuees lived in 500 apartments at the Rock Creek Terrace complex on Veirs Mill Road in Rockville and in 700 single family homes in that area.
 Officials stated that the lake was 25 ft above its normal level during the flood, and many roads in the surrounding area had been closed down for fear of flooding.
 As the flood subsided, evacuees returned home on June 29, 2006.
 Montgomery County Homeland Security director Gordon Aoyagi and County Chief Administrative Officer Bruce Romer estimated that if the dam had broken, areas south of the lake could have flooded up to 19 ft.